 Note: The bits of RTM version are shown in central admin page with Build number “14.0.4762.1000” but it’s actually “14.0.4763.1000” - So no worry about ;-) In case of early publishing, some KB article might not be available right away while the download links already working.
 Please consider, that delay’s in publishing the according KB articles will be expected!

-Note: )** -> marked with this is a post SP1 Hotfix!
-SP1 is mandatory to install any CU later!
+Note: )** = August 2011 CU is a post SP1 Hotfix!
+SP1 is mandatory to install any other CU released later than June 2011 !!!
 See also the post here August 2012 CU for SharePoint 2010 and later will only install on a server/farm which has SP1 installed!

 R! -> This marks updates with detected/fixed problems and being Re-Released!